Curriculum Review Committee

 The CRC, of itself, may initiate curriculum changes.
 However, the normal flow for curriculum matters is first from a department to its college, then to the CRC, next to the General Faculty (Faculty Senate), and finally to the Board of Regents.
 In effect, approval is required from one group before proceeding to the next group in the “flow.”
 Following this chain of command will ensure open communication, discussion, and input and will enhance the process of “reviewing” curricula.

 - One member below the rank of Dean from each academic department;

 - Registrar (ex-officio member);

 - One member from the Library (ex-officio member);

 - Finally, the Chairman shall be elected by the committee.

 Meetings & Curriculum Requests

 The CRC typically meets three times each semester.
 The schedule of meetings and deadlines for items to appear on an agenda are sent out to all faculty early in each semester.
-Contact CRC chair Theresa Stack for more information.
+Contact CRC chair Tamara Harp for more information.

-Submit the CRC form with necessary documents to the CRC Committee Chair by the deadline for each meeitng.
+Submit the CRC form with necessary documents to the CRC Committee Chair by the deadline for each meeting.